 Cervantes railed against the absurd and baseless admiration of heroes as laid out in the tales of chivalry read by Quixote – details of their acts and quotations of their “wisdom” are discussed and held up for adulation.
 Is this very different from the cult of celebrity which underpins and reinforces our modern mindset?
 Actions, attitudes and utterances gain instant approval and glorification simply because they come from one who has become well known, even if such instances are without particular merit in themselves.
 Surely this is an example of the attitude Cervantes criticised in his book, though with the development of communication and the media, many different types of “hero” are now held up for admiration and receive unqualified adulation.

 Of course, modern writers go to great lengths to present their characters as human and flawed and they may overcome challenges through positive qualities such as courage, determination and intelligence.
-However, it appears there will always be an obsessive section of the public whose desire to find and follow a hero means that they are willing to hold up virtually every aspect of their character as admirable and worthy of emulation.
+However, it appears there will always be an obsessive section of the public whose desire to find and follow a hero means that they are willing to hold up virtually every aspect of the character of their hero as admirable and worthy of emulation, without critical consideration or challenge.
 This can fairly be called Quixotic.

-Cervantes’ book entertainingly captures the universal and enduring qualities of man’s apparent need to believe in something (or someone) greater than himself and human delusion, cleverly combined with mankind’s worthy aspiration to lead a principled and laudable life.
+Cervantes’ book entertainingly captures the universal and enduring qualities of man’s apparent need to believe in something (or someone) greater than himself and his capacity for self-delusion, cleverly combined with mankind’s worthy aspiration to lead a principled and laudable life.
 Although it was written in the early 1600s, it would appear Cervantes managed to encompass various aspects of modern society, an achievement of which he could be proud, though it begs a number of questions about the evolution of society through the years ……

 My thanks for taking the time to read this page.
 I hope you found it of some value.